RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

   </script>
 </div>

 ---

+In summary, this chapter introduced the essential components of a graph, vertices, edges, weights, and paths, and showed how these elements encode the structure of a system.
+With these definitions established, we can now examine how graphs are represented inside a computer, an important consideration for the efficiency of search and planning algorithms.

+---
 # Chapter 3: Graph Representations

+Once a graph is defined mathematically, the next question is how to store it efficiently in a computer.
+Different applications require different operations, fast lookups, memory-efficient storage, or quick neighbor traversal, and the chosen data structure strongly influences algorithmic performance.
+This chapter compares the three standard representations used in practice.

 Before we can run algorithms like BFS or Dijkstra, we must represent the abstract concept of a graph $G = (V, E)$ in a computer’s memory.
 The choice of representation is a fundamental design decision that has a major impact on both runtime and memory usage.